GabrielVelez13/holbertonschool-AirBnB_clone/README.md

 ### Properties
 This project is entails the following:
-- A _command interpreter__ to manipulate data without a visual interface, like in a Shell (perfect for development and debugging)
+- A _command interpreter__ to manipulate data without a visual interface, like in a Shell
 - A _database_ or _files_ that store data (data = objects)